fjiangAI/MMAPIS/README.md

 # ✨ Latest News

+- \[08/06/2024]\: **A new version has been released with the following updates**:
+     - **Middle-End Services Added:** This version introduces middle-end services, allowing the file system, API service, and front-end system to operate independently.
+     - **Optimized Interactive Experience:** Enhancements have been made to improve the user interaction across all applications.

 - [03/26/2024]: Launch of Interactive Functionality in Streamlit.

 - [03/26/2024]: Deployment of Multimodal Question Answering (QA) Generation System.